 - Completion and approval for clinical participation by the Minnesota Department of Human Services Licensing Division Background Study and fingerprinting (cost approximately $10) upon acceptance into the program.
 Completion and approval for clinical participation by a National Background Study through Castle Branch.
 Cost $45.75 first year, $26 second year (if needed).

 - NCTC Nursing Program Alignment with Other States' Educational Requirements.

 - There is not a guarantee that a program cohort will start every semester on each site (East Grand Forks, Thief River Falls & Distance).
 Pending enrollment numbers, if a cohort does not start on your site of choice you may be offered a space in one of the other site cohorts.
 Additionally, a blended site (some classes face-to-face and some classes distance) may be used pending enrollment numbers.

 - Health and Human Services students must comply with both Minnesota law and clinical facility requirements related to immunizations and background screenings.

 - Students who do not comply with the required health and immunization requirements may not be permitted to attend clinical which WILL affect program progression and completion.

 Northland Community & Technical College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 The Practical Nursing program is approved by the Minnesota Board of Nursing.

-The Northland Community & Technical College Practical Nursing Program holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, 8th Floor, Washington, DC 20037; phone 202-909-2500.
-Holding pre-accreditation status does not guarentee that initial accreditation by NLN CNEA will be received.
+The Northland Community & Technical College Practical Nursing Program is accredited by National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, 8th Floor, Washington, DC 20037; phone 202-909-2500.